Tony Iommi: Relationships

 In 2005, Iommi married Maria Sjöholm, formerly vocalist for Swedish alternative metal band Drain STH.
 They met around 1998, when Tony was working on music for Drain STH.
 After a year of talking on the phone, in 1999, Maria relocated to England and moved into Tony's home.
 On 19 August 2005, without telling anyone, Maria and Tony married at the Sunset Marquis hotel.
 On page 312 of his book, Tony calls the low-key wedding the "Best thing I ever did!"

-During the mid-1980s Iommi was briefly engaged to rock musician Lita Ford, formerly of The Runaways.
+During the mid-1980s Iommi was briefly engaged to rock musician Lita Ford, formerly of the Runaways.
 Iommi co-produced her solo album The Bride Wore Black, which to date remains unreleased.
 Ford herself has said that her involvement with him during that period was strictly personal and that he had no involvement in the half-finished album.
 She said in a 1989 Kerrang! interview that "there's a certain amount of bad blood between Tony and I."

-On 19 November 2013, Iommi received an Honorary Doctorate of Arts degree from Coventry University.
-The honorary degree came "in recognition of his contribution to the world of popular music", and recognised "his role as one of the founding fathers of heavy metal music and his status as one of the industry's most influential figures", the university said.
-Iommi is also a visiting professor of music at Coventry University.

-Iommi holds dual British and Italian citizenship, acquiring the latter due to his parents.